RTEMS/rtems-docs/posix_users/memory_managment.rst

 Directives
 ==========

 This section details the memory management manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

+.. _mlockall:

 mlockall - Lock the Address Space of a Process
 ----------------------------------------------